CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 - Max ray depth = 8
 - Denoising every 3 frames

-Most of the following analyses will refer to the two scenes at the [top of this page](#cuda-path-tracer): Open (red ocean with a bright plushie in the backround) and Closed (yellow room with a guy in a chair).
-Open is rendered at 1080x1350 and Closed is rendered at 1920x1080.
+Most of the following analyses refer to the two scenes at the [top of this page](#cuda-path-tracer): Open (red ocean with a bright plushie in the backround) and Closed (yellow room with a guy in a chair).
+Open was rendered at 1080x1350 and Closed was rendered at 1920x1080.

 ### Block size